Where is New York City Ballet located?

 What if there is inclement weather?

-New York City Ballet does not cancel performances due to inclement weather, and all ticket sales are final, with no refunds or exchanges permitted on group tickets.
+New York City Ballet does not cancel performances due to inclement weather.
+All ticket sales are final, and there are no refunds or exchanges permitted on group tickets.
 On the very rare occasion that there is a recognized emergency and the performance is cancelled, there will be an announcement placed on the homepage of this website.

 Performances are approximately 2 hours and 30 minutes.
 Please check online for specific running times.

 What is the scheduled run-time of the performance?

 Is there a coat check at the theater?

 Yes, coat check is located on the Orchestra level of the theater.